waku-org/specs/standards/core/rln-contract.md

 - `200` messages per epoch as mid-tier;
 - `600` messages per epoch as high-tier.

+The user-facing application SHOULD save the expiration date in its local keystore during membership registration, and notify the user when their membership is about to expire.

 ## Q&A

-### Why can't I withdraw a deposit from an _active_ membership?
+### Why can't I withdraw a deposit from an _Active_ membership?

 The rationale for this limitation is to prevent an undesirable usage pattern where users make deposits and withdrawals in short succession.

-### Why can't I extend an active membership?
+### Why can't I extend an _Active_ membership?

+Memberships can only be extended during _GracePeriod_.
-We do not allow extending an _active_ membership.
+We do not allow extending an _Active_ membership.
-The rationale here is that if the _Owner_ changes some contract parameters (e.g., for security purposes), users with extended memberships will not be affected by the changes for a long time.
+The rationale is that if the _Owner_ changes some contract parameters (e.g., for security purposes), users with extended memberships will not be affected by the changes for a long time.

-### What happens if I don't extend my membership during its grace period?
+### What if I don't extend my membership within its _GracePeriod_?

-The user who does not extend their membership during its grace period, assumes the risk of the membership being overwritten at any moment.
+The user who does not extend their _GracePeriod_ membership, assumes the risk of the membership being overwritten at any moment.
-We expect that most honest users would not want to take that risk and would either extend their memberships or withdraw their deposits during the grace period.
+We expect that most users would not want to take that risk and would either extend their memberships or withdraw their deposits.

-### Can I send messages after my membership expires?
+### Can I send messages when my membership is _Expired_?

-A membership allows sending messages for some time after expiry.
+An _Expired_ membership allows sending messages for some time.

 Sending messages is managed by Relay nodes, not by RLN contract.
 The RLN proof that message senders provide to Relay nodes only proves whether the sender owns _some_ membership included in the RLN tree.
 The sender cannot prove the state of that membership.

 _Expired_ memberships are not erased from the tree proactively.
-An expired membership is only erased when either a new membership overwrites it, or when its deposit is withdrawn.
+An _Expired_ membership is only erased when either a new membership overwrites it, or when its deposit is withdrawn.
+After a membership is erased, it can no longer be used for sending messages.

 ### Will my deposit be slashed if I exceed the rate limit?